 The initial trustees included representatives of the three religious denominations associated with the history of the building, now known as St Patrick’s RC Church.
 The church was built by Episcopalians and the murals were commissioned at that stage.
 Canon Ian Paton of Old St Paul’s Episcopalian Church, Edinburgh was one of the initial trustees.

 Following his appointment as Bishop of St Andrews, Dunblane and Dunkeld, he resigned as a trustee in August 2018.
-David Todd, a lay preacher in that congregation, was assumed as a substitute trustee.
-Fr John McLuckie, Rector of Old St Paul’s is also a trustee.
+David Todd, then a lay preacher in that congregation and now ordained, was assumed as a substitute trustee.
+Fr John McLuckie, Rector of Old St Paul’s is now also a trustee.

 The next congregation to occupy the Church were the United Presbyterians.
 Rev Neil Gardner, minister at Canongate Kirk, Edinburgh was also an initial trustee and remains so.
-Monsignor Philip Kerr, parish priest at St Patrick’s represents the Catholic congregation who were the third denomination to occupy the church and continue to do so.
+Monsignor Philip Kerr, who is now parish priest at Glenrothes but was parish priest at St Patrick’s at the time the Trust was established, is Secretary to the Trust and represents the Catholic congregation who were the third denomination to occupy the church, and continue to do so.

 The current trustees are: